MaineKuehn/usim/docs/source/topics/exceptions.rst

 This example will propagate a single exception :py:exc:`~usim.Concurrent` exception containing ``IndexError('A')``, ``KeyError('B')``, and ``IndexError('C')`` --
 the ``KeyError('D')`` is suppressed by the scope stopping itself and its children.
-The *type* of the exception includes all the types of its child exceptions, namely ``Concurrent[IndexError, KeyError]``.
+The *type* of the exception includes all types of its child exceptions, namely ``Concurrent[IndexError, KeyError]``.
 Note that neither the *number* nor *order* of exceptions is captured in the type.